 The pressures are real, but MBA salaries are measurably high.
 In some cases, they are incredibly high.

-If you want a figure that’ll blow your mind, a 2016 Harvard Business School graduate accepted a $500,000 annual salary (excluding bonuses).
+If you want a figure that’ll blow your mind, a 2021 MBA graduate from Wharton School at the University of Pennsylvania, earned a base salary of $375,000.

 This remarkable salary isn’t the norm, of course, but you can expect a salary boost when you pursue an MBA.
 And many newly minted MBAs push salaries over six figures.

-But, your MBA salary depends on a multitude of factors:
+But, your MBA salary depends on a number of factors::

 With all these variables, it’s worth considering all the options on the table, from specialisation and field to the country and school you choose to study in.